anoma/juvix-docs/docs/index.md

 </div>

-How to write intents in Juvix to validate transactions in Anoma is futher elaborated in both the [Taiga Simulator](https://github.com/anoma/taiga-simulator) repository and the [Juvix Workshop](https://github.com/anoma/juvix-workshop).
+How to write intents in Juvix to validate transactions in Anoma is further elaborated in both the [Taiga Simulator](https://github.com/anoma/taiga-simulator) repository and the [Juvix Workshop](https://github.com/anoma/juvix-workshop).